wongkarenhy/Full-Genome-Analysis-Pipeline/README.md

     Must use this option if bionano is true.
 BssSI is not supported as we don't have a large control database using this label. <br>
 7. **[-l linkedReadSV:true or false]** <br>
     Indicate true to analyze linked-read SVs. <br>
-8. **[-t trio or singleton]** <br>
+8. **[-t trio, duo, or singleton]** <br>
-    Indicate whether this is a trio or a singleton case.
+    Indicate whether this is a trio, duo or a singleton case.
 If this is a singleton case, name the file as BC0XX03.
 For quad cases, submit each proband as a separate job.<br>
+    If singleton, -f and -m must be None. <br>
+    If duo, either -f or -m path must be specified.
+Missing parent should be None. <br>
+    if trio, both -f and -m paths must be specified. <br>
-9. **[-f father_SNP_vcf_file_path or None if singleton]** <br>
+9. **[-f father_SNP_vcf_file_path or None if singleton or duo]** <br>
     Specify the path to the father's SNP/indel vcf file.
-Input 'None' if running in singleton mode.
+Input 'None' if running in singleton mode (or duo if father is missing). <br>
-10. **[-m mother_SNP_vcf_file_path or None if singleton]** <br>
+10. **[-m mother_SNP_vcf_file_path or None if singleton or duo]** <br>
     Specify the path to the mother's SNP/indel vcf file.
-Input 'None' if running in singleton mode.
+Input 'None' if running in singleton mode (or duo if mother is missing). <br>
 11. **[-r hg19/hg38]** <br>
     Specific the reference version.<br>
 12, **[-a path_to_custom_artifact_file or None]** <br>
-    Specific a acustom SNV artifact tab-delimited bed file.
+    Specific a custom SNV artifact tab-delimited bed file.
 Use None if no such file is provided.

 **Database files from HPO**<br>
 http://purl.obolibrary.org/obo/hp.obo